scandum/quadsort/README.md

             [insert b++]
         }
 ```
+This unguarded merge optimization is most effective in the final tail merge.

 tail merge
 ----------
 When sorting an array of 65 elements you end up with a sorted array of 64
 elements and a sorted array of 1 element in the end.
-Due to the ability to
-skip this will result in no additional swap operation if the entire sequence
-is in order.
-Regardless, if a program sorts in intervals it should pick an
+If a program sorts in
-optimal array size (64, 256, or 1024) to do so.
+intervals it should pick an optimal array size (64, 256, 1024, etc) to do so.

-Another problem is that a sub-optimal array results in wasteful swapping.
+Another problem is that a sub-optimal array size results in wasteful swapping.
 To
 work around these two problems the quad merge routine is aborted when the
 block size reaches 1/8th of the array size, and the remainder of the array
 is sorted using a tail merge.

 The main advantage of the tail merge is that it allows reducing the swap
-space of quadsort to n / 2 without notably impacting performance.
+space of quadsort to n / 2 and that it has been optimized to merge arrays
+of different lengths.

 Big O
 -----